straker/css-style-guide-audit/README.md

 ## How it works

-The code parses all the style sheets on the page and keeps track of every rule and how it affect all elements.
+The code parses all the style sheets on the page and keeps track of every rule and how it affects all elements.
 When you run the audit, it takes this information and looks at which rules from other style sheets are overriding the rules from the style guide.
 Any elements that have an override are highlighted.

 If you click on any highlighted element, the tool will show you which rules from which style sheets are providing the overrides.